ddejohn/life/article.md

 <p align="center"><img src="./docs/visualizations/basic_heatmap.png"></p>

 The tricky part comes in how to deal with cells on the edge of the array.
-There are two variants on what are known as **boundary conditions.** The first is the **fixed** boundary condition wherein all the cells adjacent to those on the edge of the array are considered dead (think of it as a wall of zeros surrounding the entire array):
+These are what are known as **boundary conditions** and there are two variants: the first is the **fixed** boundary condition wherein all the cells adjacent to those on the edge of the array are considered dead (think of it as a wall of zeros surrounding the entire array, which is outlined in turquoise):

 <p align="center"><img src="./docs/visualizations/fixed_heatmap.png"></p>